There’s a lot of information about strength training for MMA right now, but very little in the way of Strength Training for Muay Thai out there.

 Heavy Strength training and heavy Muay Thai training takes a huge toll on your body.
 There is only so much stress your nervous system and hormonal systems can handle before they are unable to cope.
 If you do NOT take a recovery week, chances are you’ll start to feel run down, start to get sick, and your endurance, power, and strength will all dramatically decrease.
 Until you take an extended break, your performance will be down.

-To give your body a chance to fully recover and your hormonal system to reset, you need to take a week off.
+To give your body a chance to recover fully and your hormonal system to reset, you need to take a week off.
 I recommend every 6 weeks if you can, but if this is too much, then do so after 8 weeks.

 If you REFUSE to take a week off from Muay Thai, then at least take 1 full week off from strength training after 6 weeks.